Faysal-MD/Unmasking-Deepfake-Faces-from-Videos-An-Explainable-Cost-Sensitive-Deep-Learning-Approach-IEEE2023/README.md

 # Unmasking Deepfake Faces from Videos An Explainable Cost-Sensitive Deep Learning Approach

+This repository contains the code and datasets used in the paper titled "Unmasking Deepfake Faces from Videos An Explainable Cost-Sensitive Deep Learning Approach" accepted and presented at the 26th International Conference on Computer and Information Technology (ICCIT) 2023.

 ## Results

 ####  Performance Metrics of Weighted Average on CelebDf-V2 Dataset